-Prostate cancer accounts for 1/3 of all male-diagnosed cancer cases, and Black men are 70 percent more likely to develop the disease than any other race.
+Prostate cancer accounts for one-third of all male-diagnosed cancer cases, and Black men are 70 percent more likely to develop the disease than any other race.
 They are also 2.3 times more likely to die from the disease.

 This is where Smith comes in.
-The business mogul made history by giving a $2.5 million donation to the Prostate Cancer Foundation, the largest ever charitable donation dedicated to advancing prostate cancer research among Black men.
+The business mogul made history by giving a $2.5 million donation to the Prostate Cancer Foundation, the largest-ever charitable donation dedicated to advancing prostate cancer research among Black men.

 According to an announcement on the news, the grant will assist in efforts to address the alarming breast cancer mortality rate among Black women.
 According to researchers, Black women are 40 percent more likely to die from the disease than White women.